 It’s our duty at Pie to be here for every and any young person in and coming to East Kent.
 So far, the Open Arms group have enjoyed cooking together, making friends, playing games, listening to and performing music.
 We’ve also partnered with local organisations to offer them new, exciting experiences such as Discovery Planet‘s science-inspired workshops.

-“We’re passionate about every young person having access to a community of support.
-We are dedicated to making Pie a place where every young person feels comfortable and safe to be themselves, feel welcomed and have the chance to take part in activities and meet new people, on their terms.
-This programme is hugely important to us as we continue to ensure that we provide opportunities for all and respond to the needs of our times and young people.”
+We are passionate about every young person having access to a community of support.
+Pie is dedicated to creating a place where every young person feels comfortable and safe to be themselves, feel welcomed and have the chance to take part in activities and meet new people, on their terms.
+This programme is hugely important to us as we continue to ensure that we provide opportunities for all and respond to the needs of our times and young people.

-This programme is specifically for young unaccompanied asylum seekers and refugees, age 13 – 21, in the care of Kent County Council/Medway Council local authority or another local authority and is funded by NHS Kent and Medway Clinical Commissioning Group.
+This programme is specifically for young unaccompanied asylum seekers and refugees aged 13 – 21 years, in the care of Kent County Council/Medway Council local authority or another local authority and is funded by NHS Kent and Medway.